duong-nd/CS175/Assignment3/README.md

 Simply run the command `make all; ./asst` to compile and run the code.

 ### Requirements
 We met all problem set requirements.
-We compared our result against the solution binary and it behaves the same.
+We compared our result against the solution binary and it behaves in the the same way.

 ### Code Design
 We completed the specification for the rigid body transforms in `RigTForm.h`.
 We updated all of the existing code to use `RigTForm`s instead of using `Matrix4`s.